Working with the whole person

 260.665.4566 | email

-I really enjoy problem-solving: looking at an activity, breaking it down and then rebuilding it to improve function.
+I really enjoy problem-solving: looking at an activity, breaking it down and then rebuilding it to improve function and performance.
 In physical therapy and in teaching, I really like to study an area of the human body that may be the main focus of pain or weakness, but then explore connected areas and facilitate overall improved coordination of the body.
 Teaching here at Trine really allows me to study, understand and teach others to explore how the body works as a whole.